Learning Geography Trivia with Mastodon Bots

 Regardless of the true reason the attractive power works online as well as offline, and there’s nothing like a social media account that posts fresh maps as a by-product of its normal function.
 I make a game of identifying the location of little inset maps, and I’m going to share two of my favourite Mastodon bots for it.2

-The first is @NZWeatherAlerts, currently located on the botsin.space server.
-This is actually one of mine, and it’s designed to process the feed of weather watches and warnings from the New Zealand MetService and make a thread of info and maps.
+The first is @NZWeatherAlerts, currently located on the Cloud Island server.3 This is actually one of mine, and it’s designed to process the feed of weather watches and warnings from the New Zealand MetService and make a thread of info and maps.
 Here’s an example, for a recent wind watch:

 A post from 23 October about a strong wind watch in Wairarapa, Wellington and the Marlborough Sounds: “Northwest winds may approach severe gale in exposed places.
 Chance of upgrading to a Warning: Moderate.”
 AKA a day ending in ‘y’ for this area.